KadalK/Incepton/README.md

 Rebuild the entire infrastructure: make re

+## COMMANDS FOR EXPLORE DATABASES AND TABLES
+Enter into the docker:
+docker exec -it mariadb mariadb -u kapinarc -p
+Show all databases:
+SHOW DATABASES;
+Enter in the database of your choice (ex: wordpress):
+USE wordpress;
+Display all tables:
+SHOW TABLES;
+For see columns ans type of tables (ex: wp_users):
+Describe wp_users;
+For see all datas register in this table:
+SELECT * FROM wp_users;
+and "EXIT;" for quit

 ## ACCESSING THE APPLICATION
 Once lauched, acces the application via your browser:
 - Website: https://kapinarc.42.fr